-This winter has certainly been a long and turbulent one, with the heavy snow and high winds causing disruption across the country.
-Whilst this has been an inconvenience to many, at Westonbirt Arboretum the price paid has been even greater.
+The last winter was certainly a long and turbulent one, with heavy snow and high winds causing disruption across the country.
+Whilst this was an inconvenience to many, at Westonbirt Arboretum the price paid was even greater.

-Throughout the last few months, the arboretum has experienced the worst damage in over ten years.
-The Tree Team have been incredibly busy trying to clear up from the extensive damage caused by snow, ice and high winds.
-Just when they were getting on top of the widespread debris, the bad weather once again reared its head, causing further devastation across the arboretum.
+Throughout the winter months, the arboretum experienced the worst damage in over ten years.
+The Tree Team were incredibly busy clearing up the extensive damage caused by snow, ice and high winds, and just when they were getting on top of the widespread debris, the bad weather once again reared its head, causing further devastation across the arboretum.

 - £50 A donation of £50 could contribute to essential clearing work after the widespread storm damage

 - £100 A donation of £100 could pay for the planting and care of a new tree out in the arboretum

 - £150 A donation of £150 could contribute to both, ensuring the continued maintenance and care of Westonbirt Arboretum

 Several important specimens have been lost, perhaps the greatest of which was the magnificent Chinese red birch ( Betula utilis subsp.
 Utilis) on Circular Drive.
 This historic specimen was planted in 1938 from a cutting taken from an existing tree in the arboretum, which provided a direct link with the arboretum’s Victorian roots.

 The damage has been considerable, with over 135 separate specimens having been significantly damaged - these are trees that have been uprooted or experienced major limb failure.
 On top of this, there have been countless losses to branches across the arboretum, which those who have visited in the past months will likely have seen for themselves.

 As a priority, the Tree Team have been quickly getting to work clearing debris that was covering paths and roping off any areas that have the potential to be unsafe for visitors.
 There are still many more months of work involved.